DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/stopwatch.jpg" style="border:none;" />
 </div>

-**Oct 10th** — You may have heard of a Hackathon before - an event that typically lasts several days and brings together people for a collaborative challenge in computer programming.
+**Oct 3rd** — You may have heard of a Hackathon before - an event that typically lasts several days and brings together people for a collaborative challenge in computer programming.
 Well, we don't quite have time for a full Hackathon, so we'll do a mad dash to the finish line instead.
 The class will be broken up into small groups.
 You'll be emailed a problem at the start of class and each group will have two hours to come up with a solution using the tools and skills you've acquired in the course thus far.
 This is just in the spirit of learning and having fun.
-No grades will be given, but the first team to email me the correct solution wins a prize.
+No grades will be given, but the first team to post the correct answer on Slack will win a prize.
 Good luck!

 <div style="clear:both"></div>